Hotel Review of The Grosvenor Hotel, Victoria, London

 On the day of travel, we actually arrived very late thanks to a strategically planned Irish airport strike.
 However, we arrived at the Grosvenor Hotel just after midnight and had a very pleasant check-in and proceeded to the room.
 Even with our late arrival, nothing was a problem and the staff was ever courteous.
 You will be greeted very well and the check-in was very well polished.

 Guest rooms are very comfortable and very nicely decorated.
 The history of the hotel is not very obviously reflected in the rooms.
 They are more contemporary in nature than the historic facade and foyer.
 Lush colours such as deep purples and chocolate browns give a real warmth to the guest rooms.
-There are some reviews which call the entry level rooms to be small but I feel they are adequate.
+There are some reviews which call the entry-level rooms to be small but I feel they are adequate.
 I have stayed here twice, thus, I have stayed in 2 room types.

 In general, the rooms are very well appointed, include a small but nice bathroom and comfortable bed.
 Many rooms overlook Victoria Station but on our stay, being 5 floors up, there was no noise.
-You many get an infrequent station announcement or such, which may just catch the wind.
+You may get an infrequent station announcement or such, which may just catch the wind.
 Overall, you will be guaranteed a very pleasant sleep.

-There are also very high quality tea and coffee facilities in your beautifully presented room.
-Once on a return stay we also got a complimentary upgrade.
+There are also very high-quality tea and coffee facilities in your beautifully presented room.
+Once on a return stay, we also got a complimentary upgrade.
 The touches here at the Grosvenor are high-end.
 If you are looking for a hotel stay in the heart of London but with a luxury-twist, you will not be disappointed.

 The staff at the Grosvenor are excellent.
 They are all attired in immaculate black suits.
 The hotel was ideal for me, as a leisure guest, but would be an ideal hotel for corporate guests.
-You will also find that there is a gym, a 24 hour concierge plus round-the-clock room service should the need or hunger arise.
+You will also find that there is a gym, a 24-hour concierge plus round-the-clock room service should the need or hunger arise.

 It is a pleasure to stay in such great accommodation.
 The hotel is pristine with a very ornate and impressive foyer.
-You must also go outside and cross to street to get a vista on this impressive hotel, The architecture outside is amazing.
+You must also go outside and cross to the street to get a vista on this impressive hotel, The architecture outside is amazing.
 Features with sculpted heads with laurel crowns, many balcony type features and sculpted flowers.
 It is a sight to behold.
 Just note that the street outside can be busy and there can often be queues for busses, so you might have to battle through the crowds during rush hour just to get into the hotel.